mjspncr/lzz3/README.md

 The big feature in this version is extensibility.
 The Lazy C++ grammar and semantic actions are _not_ hardcoded.
 They can be extended without recompiling Lzz.

-Now you need mjspncr/basilcc to build the Lzz grammar.
+Now you need mjspncr/basilcc to build the Lzz parser.
 And of course you need Lzz to build basilcc :)

 Here's how to build Lzz on Linux: